FirmoDaniel/A-Better-Puppers/README.md

 * Guides / Forms are found on both the Excercise Guide page and the Feeding Guide page.
     * Exercise Guide
         * The Gender, and Neutered inputs are optional, though both create response based messages when selected.
-        * For Example 'Oh who's a good boy !' if male is selected.
+        * For Example on the Feeding Guide 'Oh who's a good boy !' appears if male is selected.
 (Text colour changes via AddClass methods based on gender)
         * A selected Gender also shows a hidden input requesting the pet's name.
 Once populated the following questions are populated with the inputted name.
         * If a Neutered option is selected it creates two messages (coloured again depending on selection)
         * The first appears under the Neutered option.
 The second appears only once a weight option is selected.
         * The weight input is required for any output in the final line.
 Upon selection it populates the final output with a custom response based on input in the form of minutes per day.
         * Resseting Gender and Neutered to the 'make selection' options removes generated messages and the name option input box, but does not clear any previously inputted name.
+        * The reset button removes all entries and added classes.
         * The Neutered option also influences the Final output by reducing the minutes needed by 10%.
 A message further conveys this to the user.
     * Feeding Guide
         * As with the excercise guide both Gender and Neutered options are not required for calculations, but both create custom messages, while only gender may influence the final output by 10% up or down.